 Congo

 Issues of discrimination are also salient in the Republic of the Congo.
 The legacy of the civil war and modern-day patronage politics have resulted in significant tensions between members of the Mbochi and Lari ethnic groups.
 This ethnic cleavage is central to Congolese politics, as the Mbochi of the North are favored by the government’s patronage networks.
-At the same time, the Lori of the South face heavier governmental repression.
+At the same time, the Lari of the South face heavier governmental repression.
 Indigenous groups, including semi-nomadic hunter-gatherer peoples, also face significant discrimination and disproportionate levels of poverty, as well as environmental challenges related to the country’s extractive industries.
 Women’s rights challenges include gender-based violence and underrepresentation in politics, although recently-enacted laws seek to ameliorate both of these circumstances.
 Indigenous women, on the other hand, face profound barriers to accessing both healthcare and education.

 Basic Information